-The Office of Communications and Marketing creates high-quality videos for projects and news items to advance institutional goals and priorities.
+The Office of College Communications and Marketing creates high-quality videos for projects and news items to advance institutional goals and priorities.
 Examples of such videos include but are not limited to: advertising and marketing efforts, news, major events, and recruitment.

 The campus has a significant demand for high-quality video production services.
 In order to meet that demand while still providing a reasonable level of service to the campus community, we have developed a set of guidelines for accepting assignments.
 Please review the video priorities below before submitting a production inquiry.